ArtemAlex95/rock-paper-scissors/README.md

 # rock-paper-scissors
-very first attemt to make rsp game
+Very first attemt to make RPS game

 this is my very first project in js